 Featured are the somewhat unknown Gibson Johnny A Signature hollow-body electric guitar, and a Yamaki.

 The Gibson Custom Shop Johnny A Signature guitar can be purchased by anyone, but it's not cheap.
 If all the people who play Les Pauls, ES335s, ES175s, L5s, SGs, and dozens of other fine electrics only knew what a Johnny A guitar is and what it can do its name would be as common as the Les Paul within time.
 Would you buy a Les Paul for $?K even though you could get something better?
-Don't get me wrong I love Les Pauls, I have had 6, two of them where customs.
+Don't get me wrong I like other guitars, especially Gibson electrics.
 There is something better than the Les Paul and the 335, The Gibson Johnny A Signature.
-It's not just my opinion, it's my experience.
-I have performed publicly regularly with my Johnny A guitar for 8 years now.
+It's not just my opinion, it's my opinion AND experience.
+I have performed publicly regularly with my Johnny A guitar for 10 years now.
 I have performed all my life with many fine guitars.
 I was and am a working musician.
 Let's take a look at this from an owner and player's view.

 The man, Johnny A is a guitar player, a great guitar player.
 Of his songs, Two Wheel Horse is one of my favorites.>>> https://www.youtube.com/watch?v=4pK8KdWkNS4